 Srujan Penta

-Engineering at the Georgia Institute of Technology.
+Srujan is a 4th-year Ph.D. student in the School of Electrical and Computer Engineering at the Georgia Institute of Technology.
 His research focuses on innovating die-to-die interfaces of chiplet systems for AI and HPC applications.
 During the Ph.D. program, he pursued a minor in Technology Innovation: Generating Economic Results (TI:GER) from the Georgia Tech Scheller School of Business.
-Srujan was awarded the NSF P.G. scholarship to pursue his graduate studies at Georgia Tech in 2022.
-Previously, he has graduated with a B.E.
-(Hons.) in Electrical and Electronics Engineering from Birla Institute of Technology & Science (BITS) Pilani and pursued his undergraduate thesis as a visiting student at Nanyang Technological University, Singapore.
+Srujan was awarded the Narotam Sekhsaria Foundation scholarship to pursue his graduate studies at Georgia Tech in 2022.
+Previously, he graduated with a B.E.
+(Hons.) in Electrical and Electronics Engineering from the Birla Institute of Technology & Science (BITS), Pilani, and pursued his undergraduate thesis as a visiting student at Nanyang Technological University, Singapore.
 Recently, he was named as one of the fifty global 2024 QUAD Fellows by the Institute of International Education (IIE).
-As part of the fellowship, he was invited to the White house and the U.S. State Department in October 2024 to represent his home country, India.
-Beyond his academic pursuits, he mentors students through the Office of Graduate Education at Georgia Tech and volunteers with the oSTEM organization as a member of the Inclusivity, Diversity, Equity, and Accessibility (IDEA) team.
+As part of the fellowship, he was invited to the White House and the U.S. Department of State in October 2024 to represent India.
+Beyond his academic pursuits, he mentors students through the Office of Graduate Education and volunteers in the Department of Belonging and Student Support at Georgia Tech.

 Categories: